 Prayer Meeting Times

-We meet for prayer every Saturday morning in three locations:
+We meet for prayer every Saturday morning in two locations:

 If you are interested in joining us for prayer, email firstname.lastname@example.org.